 Collective marketing has appeared as an issue in nearly all countries.
 Smallholder farmers are (per definition) scattered and need to bulk their products in order to have access to (urban) markets.
 Bulking can be done through different value chain and agents, like agents and traders, processing companies, state marketing boards or collective marketing arrangements.
 These different modalities of sourcing compete in offering their services to farmers.
-In view of this competition, farmers’ organizations involved in collective marketing will faces challenges, related with 1) the logistic efficiency of providing these services; and 2) the organization and governance of the arrangement.
+In view of this competition, farmers’ organizations involved in collective marketing will face challenges, related with 1) the logistic efficiency of providing these services; and 2) the organization and governance of the arrangement.
 Successful collective marketing experiences have resolved both challenges by organizing and fine-tuning their internal management and transaction modalities with members and non-members e.g. related with pricing, payments, and quantity or quality requirements.
-The research will focus on the incentive structures (e.g. internal rules, contract conditions, control systems) that have developed in their transaction with the farmers and that have proven effective and feasible in the prevailing market conditions.
-The comparative research will review existing studies, and select several successful experiences for more detailed case-study research.
-As these best practices are always context specific (e.g. type of commodities, supporting institutions, scale of the organization, etc.), a comparative framework will be used that make these conditions explicit.
+The research focused on the incentive structures (e.g. internal rules, contract conditions, control systems) that have developed in their transaction with the farmers and that have proven effective and feasible in the prevailing market conditions.
+The comparative research reviewed existing studies, and selected several successful experiences for more detailed case-study research.
+As these best practices are always context specific (e.g. type of commodities, supporting institutions, scale of the organization, etc.), a comparative framework was used that made these conditions explicit.